timtoyoshima/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 Lifecycle operations are non-idempotent operations that initiate a state transition for a user's status.
 Some operations are asynchronous while others are synchronous.
 The user's current status limits what operations are allowed.
-For example, you can't unlock a user that is `ACTIVE`.

 ### Activate User